comp110-lytle/comp110/site/resources/syllabus.md

 Lesson and Challenge Question responses on Gradescope are assigned on lecture days and must be completed before 11:59pm the same day unless noted otherwise.
 To ensure fairness to everyone, as emergencies may arise, we will drop the 2 lowest lesson scores and the 1 lowest challenge question score, including zeros.

-For all assignments, submissions made after the deadline will have a 5% late penalty applied per day late, capping at a lowest grade of 80%.
-Exercises and projects cannot be handed in beyond their 6-day late period, which follows the original deadline. **The lowest exercise score, including a zero, will be dropped.**
+For all assignments, submissions made after the deadline will have a 15% late penalty applied. **The lowest exercise score, including a zero, will be dropped.**

 ## Late Point Forgiveness Insurance